 This tax change created a perverse incentive to offshore development work.
 Why?
 Domestic R&D was amortized over 5 years, whereas foreign R&D was stretched over 15 years.
 Companies were being told, “If you want to develop software in America, you’ll pay more taxes upfront.
 If you send it overseas, you can spread the pain out longer.”
 It was a tax policy that was actively pushing jobs offshore while claiming to protect domestic innovation.

-Companies responded by cutting costs wherever they could, and unfortunately, that often meant cutting the very people who could help them innovate their way out of this mess.
+Companies responded by cutting costs wherever possible, and unfortunately, that often meant laying off the very people who could help them innovate their way out of this mess.

 However, the damage is done, and recovery will take time.